UHT Peer Mentors

 So come say hi.
 Ask your questions.
 Participate in a workshop...
 Challenge us to a dance battle.
 We’re here to help make theatre on campus as rewarding, dynamic, and accessible as possible.

 Please feel free to get in touch by emailing: UHTPeerMentors@gmail.com

 We are doing a lot of things, so check out Insta for updates about what we’re up to!

 A Bit About Us…

 Sodi Murphy-Shrives (they/them) is a queer trans-non-binary interdisciplinary artist, filmmaker and director.
 They have worked extensively in theatre and film, often bringing their body-focused, devised and collaborative process to each new creative project.
 They graduated Melbourne Uni in 2018, with a Bachelor’s of English & Theatre, and have a Bachelor of Film & TV from Swinburne University.
 During their time at Melbourne Uni, they played Hamlet in MUSC’s 2014 production of Hamlet, and directed Filthy Rick in 2017, for which they won Best Show and Best Director and the UHT Awards.
-They are currently working on their queer devised community web-series, Low Frequency.
+They recently became a member of Melbourne’s Playback Theatre Company.